-I know a lot of people’s go-to brands when they go to the drugstore is Rimmel, I had a quick flick back through my blog and the last beauty product I reviewed was at the end of 2015, and it’s even longer since I bought anything from Rimmel.
+I know a lot of people’s go-to brands when they go to the drugstore is Rimmel, I had a quick flick back through my blog and the last beauty product I reviewed from them was at the end of 2015, and it’s even longer since I bought anything from Rimmel.
 I don’t know why but something about the brand never really captures my interest, even through the products are usually positively reviewed whenever I see them.
-The Volume Shake Mascara did have me intrigued however, and I picked it up in the first week of it’s release and have been putting it to the test since.
+The Rimmel Volume Shake Mascara did have me intrigued however, and I picked it up in the first week of it’s release and have been putting it to the test since.

 The concept behind this is that the mascara retains the same formula throughout it’s lifespan.
 With a shake mechanism inside which refreshes the formula and keeps it clump free.
 It’s shaped like a cocktail shaker, but I think personally Rimmel could have had more fun with this theme, it felt a little half-hearted for me.
 I’ve had this around a month now and have tested it a few different ways, I’ve tried giving it a quick shake daily, and then just giving it a shake at the end of a week – either way using it daily it never seemed to change the formula.
 That being said, I’ve never liked the formula from the beginning, but more on that in a minute.

 The packaging of this isn’t much bigger than something like the L’Oreal Volume Million range.
 I have one of these which I haven’t opened and weighed them to compare on weight as due to the mechanism inside to shake up the mascara, it feels stupidly heavy in comparison.
 It weighs over double compared to another mascara with a similar sized packaging.

 The brush inside had me excited, it looked just like the type of mascara wands I tend to love.
 Packed with hair bristles, chunky but not not so chunky which makes it hard to get into inner corners.
 On the surface everything about this mascara is right.